dsuryd/dotNetify/DevApp.ViewModels/Docs/Blazor/Overview.md

 ## Overview

-DotNetify provides a declarative, real-time and reactive method for connecting your client-side [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client) app to its .NET back-end.
-It uses [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/?view=aspnetcore-2.1) to communicate with the server through an MVVM-styled abstraction, but makes sure you still have control over what gets sent over the network.
+DotNetify makes it super easy to connect your client-side [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client) app to a .NET back-end in a declarative, real-time and reactive manner.
+It uses [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/?view=aspnetcore-2.1) to communicate with the server through an MVVM-styled abstraction, while making sure that you still have control over what gets sent over the network.

 DotNetify is a good fit for building complex web applications that requires clear separation of concerns between client-side UI, presentation, and domain logic for long-term testability, maintainability and extensiblity.
 Furthermore, its integration with SignalR allows you to easily implement asynchronous data updates to multiple clients in real-time.